DraftKings PGA DFS Picks: Presidents Cup Cash and GPP Strategy

 • Singles: 90-78

 Presidents Cup factoids: Weir and Furyk were involved in likely the two biggest takeaways from the 2007 Cup.
 Even though the Internationals lost, Weir memorably defeated Tiger Woods 1-up in Sunday singles.
-And Furyk's errant tee shot on 14 forced foursomes partner Woody Austin to hit out from the water.
+And Furyk was playing foursomes with partner Woody Austin when Austin hit into the water on 14.
 It did not end well for Austin, resulting in a new nickname: Aquaman.

 Key Stats to Winning at Royal Montreal